Air Pollution: A Comprehensive Overview

 What Is Air Pollution?

-Air pollution is a mixture of particles and gasses that can reach harmful concentrations outdoors and indoors, leading to negative health impacts for anyone who experiences long-term exposure.
+Air pollution is a mixture of particles and gasses that can reach harmful concentrations outdoors and indoorsOpens in a new tab., leading to negative health impacts for anyone who experiences long-term exposure.
 Its makeup varies depending on the location and time of year but typically includes chemicals from car exhaust, power plants, industrial facilities, and burning wood and trash.

 Sources of air pollution are numerous and widespread, so it's important to monitor levels both outdoors and indoors.
-Health effects from air pollution range from coughing and wheezing to more serious conditions like heart disease, stroke, lung diseases, and chronic respiratory illnesses like asthma.
+Health effects from air pollution Opens in a new tab.range from coughing and wheezing to more serious conditions like heart disease, stroke, lung diseases, and chronic respiratory illnesses like asthma.

 Some people are more vulnerable to the effects of air pollution, including children, the elderly, those with pre-existing medical conditions, and outdoor workers.

-In addition to its serious health effects, air pollution causes damage to the environment by harming plants and animals.
+In addition to its serious health effects, air pollution causes damage to the environmentOpens in a new tab. by harming plants and animals.

 What Are the Different Sources of Air Pollution?